The ORE Exam 2026: Everything You Need to Know for Overseas Dentists

 Table of Contents

-The ORE exam, also known as the Overseas Registration Exam, is a crucial and necessary step for overseas dentists who want to become licensed and independent practitioners in the UK.
+The ORE exam, also known as the Overseas Registration Exam, is a mandatory step for overseas dentists who want to become licensed and independent dental practitioners in the UK.

 Passing the ORE exam is a requirement set by the General Dental Council (GDC) to ensure that you meet the standards and competencies required to practise dentistry safely in the United Kingdom.
 It serves as a means of assessing your knowledge, clinical skills, and understanding of UK dental regulations.